anon572/dafx25/README.md

 The `img/` subfolder includes waveform and spectral images captured at various frequencies and voltages.

-The `MATLAB/` folder contains MATLAB scripts and processed data scripts for Total Harmonic Distortion, Signal-to-Noise-Ratio, and harmonic levels.
+The `MATLAB/` folder contains MATLAB scripts for Total Harmonic Distortion, Signal-to-Noise-Ratio, and harmonic levels, and processed data.

 ---